 Tripe is the lining of a cow’s stomach, and the Roman-style preparation is created using a thick sauce, mint, and pecorino cheese.
 Traditionally eaten on Saturdays, today it is found on many menus throughout the city.

 Spaghetti with cheese and pepper is one of the most timeless Roman recipes.
 Every household in Rome regularly cooks and eats the simple yet delicious pasta dish.

 Tuscan Italian Cuisine is one of the oldest in Italy.
 Even today, many of the typical dishes retain their original recipes.
 Similar to other regional cuisines, Tuscan dishes reflect simple preparations and inexpensive, locally grown ingredients.
-The region is worth a visit any time of the year.
+The regional Italian cuisine in Tuscany is worth a visit at any time of the year.